kitnil/awesome/README.md

 - [jenkins-configuration](https://github.com/edx/jenkins-configuration) - A collection of utilities for configuring a Jenkins instance and its plugins
 - [jenkins-dsl](https://github.com/jessfraz/jenkins-dsl) - Jenkins DSLs for my Jenkins instance, keeps forks up to date, mirrors repositories to private git, builds all Dockerfiles and more.
 - [fabric8-jenkinsfile-library](https://github.com/fabric8io/fabric8-jenkinsfile-library) - This repository contains a library of reusable Jenkinsfiles that you can use on your projects.
 Its reused by the fabric8 console to associate Jenkinsfiles to projects
-- [jenkins-course](https://github.com/wardviaene/jenkins-course) - This is the repository with all the resources for the Jenkins training on Udemy
 - [JenkinsPipelineUnit](https://github.com/jenkinsci/JenkinsPipelineUnit) - Framework for unit testing Jenkins pipelines
 - [jenny](https://github.com/bmustiata/jenny) - Command line Jenkinsfile runner written in groovy.
 Does not need a Jenkins installation to run the Jenkinsfile.
 - [jenkinsfile-examples](https://github.com/hoto/jenkinsfile-examples) - Executable examples of Jenkinsfiles.